senshastic/Novasha/README.md

 ## CSS library

-**To be submitted as Zen mods so they are available through the shop and easy to customize**
+**To be submitted as Zen mods to be available through the shop and easy to customize.**

 ## JS library